samina-moiyadi/dummyjson-api-authentication-testing-pack/README.md

 # DummyJSON API Authentication Testing Pack

-A Postman API testing collection focused on **authentication workflows**, built for QA practice and portfolio demonstration.
+A Postman API testing collection focused on authentication scenarios for QA practice and portfolio use.

-This pack covers positive, negative, and edge-case scenarios commonly validated in real-world API testing.
+**Version:** v1.0 – Authentication Testing Pack

 ---